 In addition to health benefits, this service benefits local farmers and the environment as the service uses an indigenous plant to the region.
 Nopal cacti are found throughout Southern California and using the plant instead of imported gels gives back to the local community and inspires green practices in the spa industry.

 “Sadly, there’s not an easy-way to DIY this service at home due to its messy and intricate nature, but there are some incredible products that use cactus pulp to have similar results,” said Seibel.
 If you aren’t ready to book a flight to Palm Springs, we recommend trying these products to give yourself a cactus-inspired spa day at home.

 Due to its hydrating properties, cactus water moisturizer works to give your skin a supple, healthy glow.
 Using this cruelty-free, clean moisturizer is a great way to introduce cacti in your daily beauty routine.

 This eye jelly cream works wonders on under-eye hydration for younger-looking, refreshed skin.
 The power-duo of cacti’s hydration and collagen’s anti-aging qualities make for a beauty must-have.

 Not into thick moisturizers and creams?
 No problem – this hydrating mist can be used as a cooling pick-me-up to a fresh face or after your makeup is applied.
 With summer just around the corner, this poolside essential will keep you moisturized without the weighty feeling of topical products.

-From your beauty routine to your diet, there are plenty of ways adopt the nopal plant into your life.
-This plant proves that you shouldn’t judge a book by it’s cover, it’s what’s on the inside that counts.
+From your beauty routine to your diet, there are plenty of ways to adopt the nopal plant into your life.
+This plant proves that you shouldn’t judge a book by it’s cover; it’s what’s on the inside that counts.